Story of Orpheus and Eurydice

 I’m here, you’re here.
 I can’t turn my back to you.

-I said all versions of the story of Orpheus and Eurydice tell different tales.
+I said all versions of the love story of Orpheus and Eurydice tell different tales.
 Because the moment he was happy that he had crossed over to the land of the living, he turned around to share his pleasure with her.
 Because the moment he felt he heard her stumble behind him (maybe it was just a trick), he turned around to make sure she’s alright.
 The moment he stopped hearing the sound of her breathing and her footsteps, he turned around.

 He turns around, he turns around.
 He can’t help but turning around.
 He can’t help but care.